walkamongus/perlbrew/README.markdown

 ### Beginning with perlbrew

-Install and conigure Perlbrew with defaults:
+Install and configure Perlbrew with defaults:

 `include ::perlbrew`

 If your most recent release breaks compatibility or requires particular steps